courtneypattison/gulp-jpeg-2000/README.md

 ```
 $ brew install imagemagick
 ```
-Run `$ convert -version` to ensure version you've installed includes the legacy command.
+Run `$ convert -version` to ensure the version you've installed includes the legacy command.
 If you get an error from this command, try `$ brew install imagemagick@6`.

 #### Ubuntu
 Run `$ convert -version` to see if ImageMagick is already installed.
 If not, use apt: